 It was roughly less than 10 minutes.
 I remember receiving antibiotic and steroids and eye drops that I can use strictly for a week.

-Mom accompanied me til we get home and after few hours, I can feel my eyes so what I did was to just close and rest my eyes.
+Mom accompanied me til we get home and after few hours, I can feel my eyes so what I did was to just close and rest them.
 Believe it or not, the next morning I cannot believe that it is really true.
 I can see clearly and can even read small calendar fonts from the house.

 After couple of days, I went back to Shinagawa LASIK and Aesthetic Center to have my eye checked and I actually got my vision back, not only 20/20 but a clearer 20/14 vision.
 Just like the eyes of an infant.
 I am very glad to have tried the procedure and very happy and grateful with Shinagawa.